Available on: Viki, YouTube

 It is our main couple though who have my heart.
 It is revealed that the Emperor’s harsh treatment of Gu Ting Ye was all a rouse to flush out the rebels and ill-wisher in his court including the Dowager Empress, the Imperial Consort, her brother-in-law and Lady Qin.

-Another pivotal moment was when Rong’er calling Ming Lan “mum”.
+Another pivotal moment was Rong’er calling Ming Lan “mum” (*tears*).
 Ming Lan obviously moved was even more resolute in protecting her new family.
 There was a real moment relief and triumph when Gu Ting Ye comes through the gates of the manor to Ming Lan’s side.
 I truly love this couple.

-The final scene was also exquisitely done (and I don’t say that about many Chinese dramas).
-Ming Lan is surrounded by her loved ones and has that peaceful life that both her mother and grandmother always wanted for her.
+The final scene was also exquisitely done (and I don’t say that about many Chinese dramas) — Ming Lan is surrounded by her loved ones and living a peaceful life.
+Finally, fulfilling the wish of her mother and grandmother.

-The only part which I felt a bit uncomfortable about was the return of Mo Lan.
-She has acted so abhorrently throughout the drama and her entire family (particularly her father) seem to just ignore it.
-I suppose karma works in a weird way and her husband leaves her for her maidservant.
-However, given she had done I would have like more of a moment of retribution.
+The only part I felt uncomfortable with was the return of Mo Lan.
+She acted abhorrently throughout the drama and yet her entire family ignore it.
+I suppose karma works in a weird ways?
+Her husband (that her mother died for) does leave her for her maidservant, that could be punishment enough?

 What did you think of The Story of Ming Lan?